davidlahoz/Web-Page-Screenshot-Utility/README.md

 # Web Page Screenshot Utility

-This utility is designed to capture screenshots of complete web pages using Puppeteer and a bash script to automate the process.
+This utility is designed to capture screenshots of complete web pages using Puppeteer and a bash/powershell script to automate the process.
 It allows you to specify input URLs and choose between saving the screenshots with either the title or the URL as the filename.

 ## Features